roeltje788/brum/README.md

 ### CSV
 CSV is the supported filetype.
 This way Brum can read the file line by line and does not have to hold the whole file in memory.

+Note: in some cases a .json file is required

 ## Supported output filetypes